 The Future of Marketing Attribution

 The unique requirements of advertising in the financial services sector demand a scientific approach to attribution and marketing.
 If you truly want to make the most of your marketing dollars, you can no longer continue what you’ve been doing for years.
-With complete results, an MTA strategy can help illuminate how channels, tactics, strategies, and campaigns perform relative to other media.
+With complete results, an MTA strategy can help illuminate how channels, tactics, strategies, and campaigns perform relative to other media and drive marketing effectiveness.

 MTA allows our customers to see the incremental effect of each touch point on the overall buyer journey, and we can incorporate elements such as lifetime value to help optimize ROI for a specific segment or product.
 We can also look at how media affects upper funnel actions (like a site visit) all the way down to conversion (opening a loan application, for example).